AhmedRaafat14/theknower/README.md

 ```cmd
 $ sudo vim /etc/hosts
 ```
-then add this line to the file `127.0.0.1   phpfunctions.local`
+then add this line to the file `127.0.0.1   phpplanet.local`

 5. Run the following command as a step to improve you app load performance:
 ```cmd